Ohio St. places Meyer on administrative leave

 But in the Stadium interview, Courtney Smith said that Shelley Meyer never confirmed that she told her husband about the abuse.

 "She did not.
-She did not," Courtney Smith said of Shelley Meyer.
+She did not," Smith said.
 "She would reach out to me, ask me how I'm doing, tell me she was worried, if I needed anything, she was there."